 In the earliest days of publishing, when advertising first began, the job of copywriter referred to a person who wrote the text of advertisements.
 These small ads, called display ads, typically ran a small graphic with text.

-Copywriting proved pretty simple in those days.
+Copywriting services proved pretty simple in those days.
 You might write 20 to 50 words and be done.

 Ads cost money to place.
 Advertising can get expensive.

 You need expertly written copy that grabs reader’s attention.

 You have to sell your product or service with your words.
 You might know how to verbally pitch a customer, but translating that to a quick written message takes a special talent.

 Poorly written copy wastes your money.
 The ad placements you purchase do not provide a healthy return on investment.
 Pithily written ad copy provides you with the ROI you need.
 It garners you new customers that move through your sales funnel to convert, meaning purchase.

 Copywriters still author newspaper and magazine ads.
 They now write direct mail campaigns, too.
 While those began as letters, you might now also send postcards.